DIY: How to pot and grow your own Caladium (tubers)!

 Be aware that Caladiums are toxic to cats and dogs.
 Chewing on the leaves can cause extreme irritation and swelling of the mouth.
 Therefor it is best to keep the Caladiums out of reach of your furry house mates.

 Can’t you wait to grow your own unique and colorful Caladium?!
 We've got great news: you don't have to!
-We have eight different types of Caladium tubers for sale in our shop!
+During growing season (March-October), we have eight different types of Caladium tubers for sale in our shop!